dalfriedrice/high-level/wallet-frontend/README.md

 # Wallet Frontend - High Level

 This project is all about showing the UI to perform CRUD operations related to wallet and transaction on UI.
-This is a react based project having four pages
+This is a react based project having five pages
 * All the created wallets
 * All the transaction related to a wallet
 * Create a new wallet
 * Create a new transaction for a given wallet
+* An error page in case if someone enters wrong route

 ---